joseereyes/Imjose/README.md

 # Hi there 👋, I'm Jose

-👷👷 I'm a junior developer interested in working with NodeJS. 👷👷
+👷👷 I'm a junior developer interested in working with Node.JS. 👷👷

 📝📝 I love clean code. 📝📝